 Practicing in Colorado

 After practicing for two years in Kansas, Dr. Compton found herself drawn to the mountains and the outdoor culture of Colorado.
 She worked as an associate for four years before purchasing the practice.
-During that time, she held leadership positions in the Colorado Dental Association and the Metro Denver Dental Society.
-She is also the Chair of the Colorado New Dentist Committee.
+She advocates for her colleagues and profession by holding numerous leadership positions locally, at the state level, and at the national level.
+She is currently the Vice President of the Colorado Dental Association and is the District 14 American Dental Association New Dentist Representative.
+She also sits on the Council for Dental Practice at the American Dental Association.
+She is 1 of only 19 dentists selected by their peers to serve on this committee.

 Dr. Compton doesn’t think of herself as a “tooth mechanic.”
 She deeply believes that the mouth is the portal to the human body.
 She loves to educate patients about the many oral systemic disease connections.
 For instance, did you know that the bacteria found in dental plaque are also found in the plaque around your heart?
 Did you know that periodontal disease is linked to pre-term low-birth-weight babies?
 Or that dietary deficiencies can be seen in your gums?